Generation

 Step 2 - contact your electricity retailer

-Step 3 - apply online and pay application fee (fees available from our Orion associated charges schedule)
+Step 3 - apply online and pay application fee (fees available from our Orion connection charges and fees schedule)

 Step 4 - once approved by Orion - connect your generation